10 dead, 10 wounded in Santa Fe High School shooting in Texas

 Trump ordered flags flown at half-staff in memory of the victims.
 Illinois Governor Bruce Rauner also ordered all state flags be flown at half-staff.

-Pagourtzis plays on the Santa Fe High School junior varsity football team, and is a member of a dance squad with a local Greek Orthodox church.

-The shooting was all but certain to re-ignite the national debate over gun regulations.
 While cable news channels carried hours of live coverage, survivors of the Feb.
-14 attack in Parkland, Florida, took to social media to express grief and outrage.
+14 Florida attack took to social media to express grief and outrage.

 "My heart is so heavy for the students of Santa Fe High School.
 It's an all too familiar feeling no one should have to experience.
 I am so sorry this epidemic touched your town - Parkland will stand with you now and forever," Marjory Stoneman Douglas student Jaclyn Corin said in a tweet.

-She also directed her frustration at Trump, writing "Our children are being MURDERED and you're treating this like a game.
+She also directed her frustration at President Donald Trump, writing "Our children are being MURDERED and you're treating this like a game.
 This is the 22nd school shooting just this year.
 DO SOMETHING."

+Friday's assault was the deadliest in Texas since a man with a semi-automatic rifle attacked a rural church late last year, killing more than two dozen people.

+There were few prior clues about Pagourtzis' behavior, unlike the shootings in Parkland and the church in Sutherland Springs, Abbott said, but the teen wrote in journals of wanting to carry out such an attack and then to end his own life.

 The Associated Press contributed to this report.